 The Meike 35mm f1.4 is also slightly different than their other 35mm lenses in that it has 8 elements with 9 aperture blades.
-It looks like they needed a few more elements to correct for some issues that come with the f1.4 aperture.
+It looks like they needed a few more elements to correct some issues that come with the f1.4 aperture.
 You’ll still get softer corners and more distortion than some of their slower lenses.

 Even though there are 8 elements, micro-contrast is still fantastic.

 Something else I want to point out is that these lenses have been designed for the mirrorless flange distance.
-A lot of people talk about buying older retro lenses instead of these cheap Chinese lenses (which I have many of both).
+A lot of people talk about buying older retro lenses instead of these cheap Chinese lenses (I have many of both).
 While there are a lot of great older retro lenses, buying them and getting good copies is usually a hassle and they are designed for DLSR 35mm film cameras, not mirrorless digital cameras.

 So companies like Meike, are able to get better performance with smaller lenses by designing them for mirrorless digital systems.
-The only problem with these cheap lenses is long term reliability and quality control.
+The only problem with these cheap lenses is long-term reliability and quality control.

-The only reason I mention this is because I often see Canon and Nikon full-frame shooters talk about all the magic that is going to come from the bigger Canon and Nikon mirrorless mounts, but, we’ve been getting that magic for six or seven years now with Fujifilm, Sony and Canon APS-C mirrorless cameras that use mounts correctly designed for their sensors.
-We’ve yet to really see what Canon, Nikon, and Panasonic will be able to do with larger mounts on a mirrorless full-frame systems, but for now, we have some really cool lenses in the APS-C world.
+The only reason I mention this is that I often see Canon and Nikon full-frame shooters talk about all the magic that is going to come from the bigger Canon and Nikon mirrorless mounts, but, we’ve been getting that magic for six or seven years now with Fujifilm, Sony, and Canon APS-C mirrorless cameras that use mounts correctly designed for their sensors.
+We’ve yet to really see what Canon, Nikon, and Panasonic will be able to do with larger mounts on a mirrorless full-frame system, but for now, we have some really cool lenses in the APS-C world.
 I think that’s why we’ve seen such a shift to APS-C in the last few years by serious photographers.
 The optics have bridged the gap a little between full-frame DLSRs and APS-C mirrorless, at least until full-frame mirrorless catches up to the new tech.